 Customer service chatbots, like CenturyLink’s ‘sales assistant’, speech and voice services for customers where they can explore or buy content by speaking, traffic classification, network optimization and orchestration, and predictive network maintenance, like AT&T’s self-healing and self-learning hardware that’s powered by artificial intelligence are among some AI applications that are used by the leading players and are among the emerging trends in the telecommunication sector.

-- Internet of Things – Although mentioned above as part of challenges faced by telecom industry due to the huge amount of data that connected devices generate, but this is one major trend that will provide telcos with more opportunities in the coming years.
+- Internet of Things – Although mentioned above as part of the challenges faced by the telecom industry due to the huge amount of data that connected devices generate, this is one major trend that will provide telcos with more opportunities in the coming years.
 Becoming an IoT connectivity service provider and offering Machine to Machine (M2M) devices can open up new streams of revenue for the telcos.

-- Mergers & Acquisitions – With cut-throat competition, new technological innovations disrupting the existing customer base, the year doesn’t seem to be very easy for the telecommunication sector.
-That’s why a number of companies are looking to partner with media and content firms, like AT&T’s proposed merger with Times Time Warner Inc.
+- Mergers & Acquisitions – With cut-throat competition, and new technological innovations disrupting the existing customer base, the year doesn’t seem to be very easy for the telecommunication sector.
+That’s why a number of companies are looking to partner with media and content firms, like AT&T’s merger with Times Time Warner Inc.